rookylu/invoicing/README.rst

 Users
 -----

-* Authenticate with IMAP server (future with LDAP)
+* Authenticate with IMAP server (future with LDAP) - done.
 * Email address
 * Assigned to a company